You’re invited to Typeforum 2024! 📣

 Part One: Map out the personality test criteria

 Before he fired up Typeform and started creating, Cam had some research to do.
-“My intention with the typeform was to provide a quick and easy way for people to screen themselves – or a loved one – for video game addiction, so the first step was creating the list of criteria,” he said.
+“My intention with the Typeform was to provide a quick and easy way for people to screen themselves – or a loved one – for video game addiction, so the first step was creating the list of criteria,” he said.

 “I spent some time researching the most reputable video game addiction scale, which includes a set of criteria based on nine questions.
 I also took into consideration this study, which suggested an update to the ‘tolerance’ criteria, and added its recommendations.”